 Children in elementary school are only just getting acquainted with the rules and conventions of academic reading and writing.
 Through their first book reports, essays, and other writing assignments, they’re coming to see that writing in school comes with some very specific requirements, and they’re beginning to learn how they themselves fit into the big world of reading and writing.
 Some students may find this foray into maturity intimidating; for others, it may simply be exciting.
 Either way, finding their own writing skills and voice is one of the biggest challenges facing this age group, and it’s a perfect theme to address through summer reading.

 A number of children’s publications feature stories and articles written by children, and now’s the time to introduce your kids to such writing.
-Highlights Magazine, Time for Kids, and American Girl Magazine are just a few of the many publications that routinely feature content created by children (in addition, the Chicken Soup for the Soul book series welcomes stories by kids).
+Highlights Magazine, Time for Kids, and Sports Illustrated For Kids are just a few of the many publications that routinely feature content created by children (in addition, the Chicken Soup for the Soul book series welcomes stories by kids).
 Even if your children never choose to submit their own work to these publications—which they very well might!—seeing kids’ writing featured and celebrated will give them a sense of involvement in the writing world, and an understanding of how writing might fit into their own lives.
 Plus, it tends to be easy to get kids interested in the subjects that other kids choose to write about—and the more minutes they spend reading this summer, the better off they’ll be in the fall.

 Middle School Readers